DJBen/Graviton/README.md

 library to facilitate this type of debugging.

 Both types of images can be converted into unit tests on the Swift side.

+# Coordinare Systems
+The following are differrent coordinate systems used throughout the codebase.
+A transformation between two coordinate systems is denoted `T_{space_to}_{space_from}`.

+Ceq (Catalog Equatorial)
+- The catalog is full of vectors in the Equatorial coordinate system

+Cc (Catalog Camera)
+- Cameras should have +x being horizontal to the right, +y being vertical and downwards, and +z point out of the camera to the scene.
+The `Cc` system refers to a hypothetical camera placed at the same origin/orientation as the `Ceq` system, but using camera conventions.

+Meq (Mobile Equatorial)
+- The mobile view in Equatorial coordinate system

+Mc (Mobile Camera)
+- The mobile camera system